ELECTING THE FIRST BLACK POWER LEADER

 Portrait of Irvine I. Turner, Newark’s first African American elected official, taken by photographer Al Henderson. — Credit: Newark Public Library

-Clip from an interview with Calvin West, Newark’s first African American Councilman-At-Large, in which he discusses the 1954 election for city councilman of the Central Ward.
-The 1954 elections were the first to be held under Newark’s new mayor and council form of government and resulted in the election of Newark’s first African American elected official, Irvine I. Turner. — Credit: Junius Williams Collection
+Newark’s first African American Councilman-At-Large Calvin West discusses the 1954 city council elections for the Central Ward.
+The 1954 elections were the first to be held under Newark’s new form of government and resulted in the election of Newark’s first African American elected official, Irvine I. Turner. — Credit: Junius Williams Collection

 Campaign card distributed during Irvine I. Turner’s 1954 City Council campaign.
 Turner won race in the Central Ward to become Newark’s first African American City Councilman. — Credit: Newark Public Library

-Clip from an interview with former Deputy Mayor of Newark Paul Reilly, in which he explains how non-partisan elections worked in the city in the 1940s and ’50s.
-Reilly served as Deputy Mayor during the administration of Mayor Hugh Addonizio, from 1962-1970. — Credit: Junius Williams Collection
+Former Deputy Mayor of Newark Paul Reilly explains how non-partisan elections worked in the city in the 1940s and ’50s.
+Reilly served as Deputy Mayor under Mayor Hugh Addonizio, from 1962-1970. — Credit: Junius Williams Collection

 Did Turner meet the Expectations of the People?